 I'm also an amateur psychiatrist at the School of WebMD.
 Mental health fascinates me and I have been known to impose my diagnoses on friends, family, and unsuspecting homeless people.

 Books: Mainly psychology, fiction, and pop science.
-Hitchhiker's Guide, American Gods, Good Omens, Ender's Game/Ender's Shadow, The Brain That Changes Itself, Middlesex, The Wind-Up Bird Chronicle, Let's Pretend This Never Happened, World War Z, A Wrinkle in Time, Blood Meridian, Blindness, Confessions of an Economic Hitman, The Prince, The Book of Lost Things, East of Eden, The Drunkard's Walk, Thinking Fast and Slow, and of course Harry Potter
+Hitchhiker's Guide, American Gods, Good Omens, Ender's Game/Ender's Shadow, The Brain That Changes Itself, Middlesex, The Wind-Up Bird Chronicle, Let's Pretend This Never Happened, World War Z, A Wrinkle in Time, Blood Meridian, Blindness, Confessions of an Economic Hitman, The Prince, The Book of Lost Things, East of Eden, The Drunkard's Walk, Thinking Fast and Slow, Stiff, and of course Harry Potter

 I live in a bubble.
 Sometimes I'll raise my head only to find that four months have passed since I last saw a movie or a YouTube video or listened to any new music.
 It's not that I don't enjoy these things, it's just that they're not top priorities.